Mornings at Martial Cottle Park

 - pollination by native bees

 Students learn about the anatomy of the three native bees and their anatomical differences.
-They make a modeling clay bee based on one of the three native bees to take home.Native Bees and Pollination
+They make a playdoh bee based on one of the three native bees to take home.Native Bees and Pollination Station

-Students learn what pollination means and how native bees contribute to the pollination of plants.
-They make a seed ball using clay and native wildflower seeds to take home to plant.Honey Bees
+Students learn what pollination means, what type of flowers different native bees like to visit, and how native bees contribute to the pollination of plants.
+They make a seed ball using clay and native wildflower seeds to take home to plant.About Us

-The field trips for kindergarten through 4th grade are conducted at the UC Master Gardeners Demonstration Garden and Community Education Center.
+The field trips for kindergarten through 3rd grade are conducted at the UC Master Gardeners Demonstration Garden and Community Education Center.
 Our four-acre parcel is within Santa Clara County's 287-acre Martial Cottle Park which showcases the area's farming past and celebrates the agricultural heritage of Santa Clara Valley.
-We demonstrate many aspects of gardening in this region, from native plants to vegetables to fruit trees and more.
-We are located at Martial Cottle Park, 5283 Snell Ave, San Jose, CA 95136.Two UC Master Gardener volunteers (retired school teachers) created the garden-based curricula that support California life science standards and nutrition program objectives.
-It is now known as “Lessons in the Garden.”
+We demonstrate many aspects of gardening in this parcel, from native plants to vegetables to fruit trees and more.
+We are located at Martial Cottle Park, 5283 Snell Ave, San Jose, CA 95136.“Lessons in the Garden” is a garden-based curricula that support California life science standards and nutrition program objectives.
 A pilot field trip program was conducted in fall 2017.
-The pilot trip consisted of 2 classes with 48 students and adult chaperones, and 2 teachers from a neighborhood school.
-We received the Santa Clara County Open Space Authority (OSA) Measure Q grant which provided transportation funds for six Title 1 and/or schools in low-income communities.
+We received the Santa Clara County Open Space Authority (OSA) Measure Q grant which provided transportation funds for six Title 1 and/or schools in low-income communities from 2017-2019.